-- > Scheduling consideration needs to be given when scheduling to minimize exposure and allow for sanitation between contests.
-(RECOMMENDED) - > Schools should consider initially limiting to one contest per night and only extend to multiple contests when the same set of schools is involved in all meets.
-(RECOMMENDED) - Even with the same two schools involved, there should be time between meets for the sanitization of equipment and restrooms and handwashing by all involved.
-(RECOMMENDED) - ➤ There must be time between consecutive multiple team events for egress of fans and participants, sanitization of equipment and restrooms, ingress of the teams for the next competition as well as the sanitization of equipment and restrooms and handwashing by all involved.
+- > Scheduling consideration needs to be given when scheduling to minimize exposure and allow for sanitation between contests. - Until further notice and to aid member schools in meeting social distancing requirements, events hosted by KHSAA member schools in Baseball, Basketball, Field Hockey, Soccer, Softball, and Volleyball are further limited to a total of eight (8) teams in each facility with no cross-play between facilities.
+(REQUIRED) - ➤ The limitation of eight (8) teams is per facility, not for a total event in that schools could hold multiple eight (8) team events if there were multiple facilities involved and teams did not cross-play between facilities.
+(REQUIRED) - Schools should consider initially limiting to one contest per night and only extend to multiple contests when the same set of schools is involved in all games.
+(RECOMMENDED) - > Even with the same two schools involved, there should be time between games for the sanitization of equipment and restrooms and handwashing by all involved.
+(RECOMMENDED)

+- ➤ There must be time between consecutive multiple team events for egress of fans and participants, sanitization of equipment and restrooms, ingress of the teams for the next competition as well as the sanitization of equipment and restrooms and handwashing by all involved.
 (REQUIRED) - Consideration should also be given in large roster sports to holding Varsity, Junior Varsity, and Freshman contests on separate nights.
 (RECOMMENDED)